 Théo Guidat is a doctoral student at the École des hautes études en sciences sociales, a member of the Centre Maurice Halbwachs and a fellow of the Policy Department of the Institut Convergence Migrations.
 He is also a temporary teaching and research associate at the University of Reims Champagne-Ardennes.
 His research focuses on economic and social history, the sociology of employers and the socio-history of immigration.
-Starting in 2021, her thesis will focus on the social recompositions concomitant with the deindustrialization of steel-making Lorraine from the late 1960s onwards.
+Starting in 2021, his thesis will focus on the social recompositions concomitant with the deindustrialization of steel-making Lorraine from the late 1960s onwards.

 Project statement: “Deindustrialization and social recomposition.
 State, employers and immigration in the Lorraine steel industry, 1966 – 1995”.